-This piece was taken from a correspondence between Patrick Matabeni and a friend from the Seventh Day Adventist church.
-These are his thoughts which form part of a long struggle to article the Black agenda in a predominantly white church.
+This piece was taken from a correspondence between Matabz and a friend from the Seventh Day Adventist church.
+These are his thoughts which form part of a long struggle to articulate the Black agenda in a predominantly white church.

 I’m of the view that the whole gamut and edifice of Christianity is neo-colonial.
 We see this in the myriad of images and conceptions that reinforce colonialism, from white images of Jesus to a sedative theology which makes blacks docile and servile in the face of white supremacy.
 The current dominant theology (which is a close ally of white supremacy) helps us in no way to revolutionize society and fundamentally address social problems unique to blacks.